Changissnz/nu_merchant_principal/README.md

 **INCON:** A function $F$ with five different variants, of a roughly equivalent identity.
-The five variants are constituents of the elaborated and operated by it, depicted as node $S_0$.
+The five variants are constituents of the elaborate and operated by them, depicted as node $S_0$.

 Suppose the wanted function is $F^{(1)}$, for